Gimme That Old Time Education

 A great variety of uplifting and religious poetry, songs, and prayers are included.
 One specific prayer has subsequently been ruled unconstitutional by a Federal court.

 But who wrote and published this book?
 The Southern Baptist Convention?
 The National Association of Evangelicals?
 A 1951 precursor of the Moral Majority?
 A young Tim LaHaye?

 It wasn't me.
 I was just born that year.
 It was the year my dad was in his senior year at Arkansas State Teachers College.
 The next year he began to teach in the public schools.

 I hope their face is red when they read this.
-It will match the color of the 1986 political philosophy.
+It will match the color of their 1988 political philosophy.

 By the way, after I shared this story with the first group I spoke to after finding the book, a man came up to me and told me that the NEA had hired his company in 1974 to destroy the last 10,000 copies of The American Citizens Handbook.
 Talk about your book burners.